Researcher | Research Overview

 The primary 18F project is the development of a new radiopharmaceutical for evaluating myocardial perfusion with PET.
 The prototype compound is derived from a rhodamine dye, and preclinical studies show that it has high uptake in the heart and low uptake in adjacent non-target tissues, such as the liver.
 Another 18F-labeled compound closely related to the perfusion agent is being investigated for imaging drug resistance in tumors.
 The second 18F project focuses on the development of a new imaging agent for the D2 receptor in the brain.
 In contrast to existing D2 imaging agents, which are D2 antagonists and thus show only total D2 receptor density, the proposed compound is a D2 agonist, which, if successful, will allow the differentiation of the functional state D2 receptors.
 These differences may be important in diseases such as schizophrenia, but there is currently no way to measure this in vivo.

 Dr. Packard, in collaboration with Dr. Jason Dearling, also supports the “Imogen” imaging core at BCH.
 This resource provides a mechanism for probe development, small-animal imaging, and data analysis for the research community, both within BCH as well as to external investigators.

-Alan Packard received his PhD in inorganic chemistry from Colorado State University and completed a postdoctoral fellowship in technetium chemistry at the University of Cincinnati.
-Dr. Packard is active in the leadership of the Society of Nuclear Medicine and Molecular Imaging where he currently serves as general program chair.
+Dr. Alan Packard received his PhD in inorganic chemistry from Colorado State University and completed a postdoctoral fellowship in technetium chemistry at the University of Cincinnati.
+In addition to his research, Dr. Packard is also active in the leadership of the Society of Nuclear Medicine and Molecular Imaging where he currently serves as President-Elect./p>